- AI use cases in retail

 The use cases and trends outlined above give a good idea of how AI is already impacting the retail industry.
 But even though the positive impact of AI technology can hardly be overstated, many fears and stereotypes are still alive among various retail stakeholders.
 The idea that AI will substitute human workers is a good example showing how the fear of technology prevents retailers from gaining the maximum possible value out of innovations.

 Of course, the fear of AI technology can be explained rationally.
-Indeed, some operations that were always managed by humans are now automated and fully processes by AI-powered solutions.
+Indeed, some operations that were always managed by humans are now automated and fully processed by AI-powered solutions.
 It doesn't mean, however, that AI is about to replace humans.
-The truth is that AI transforms the conventional roles taking away the burden of numerous routine tasks.
+The truth is that AI transforms conventional roles taking away the burden of numerous routine tasks.

 Now, let's return to the question: can all of these processes be fully operated by AI?
 The answer is no. We cannot even imagine an AI-powered solution capable to define the category goals, analyze the market performance, and then negotiate with suppliers to get the required products on the best terms possible.